-Examples of GC work in this area can be found in the analysis and blog sections of our website.
+Examples of GC work in this area can be found in the insights section of our website.

 - Analytical research and monitoring of political developments for clients on a wide range of relevant policy issues impacting cross border supply chain and distribution networks;

 - Presenting information clearly and compellingly in writing and through the visualisation of relevant data;

 - Supporting the development and implementation of policymaker engagement by Global Counsel and its clients;